This post has been read 187 times!

 Both of my parents have ailments that make it too hard for them to walk through large shopping malls.
 So, they gave up on the Christmas tradition.

 This struck me.
-It was part of my childhood; part of my heritage.
+It was part of my childhood, part of my heritage.
 I had to fix this.

 Fortunately, my parents were on the mend and now able to get around.
 We bought some gifts to wrap, just symbolically.
 Santa Claus must live, I thought.
-There shall be no Year Without a Santa Claus as along as I am living.
+There shall be no Year Without a Santa Claus as long as I am living.